jsaintrocc/myblvmgncube/manual/guide/21-wire-electric-panel.md

    ![](img/21-drillHolesForWireDuct.jpeg)\
    *fig 21.15*

-6. Mount duct using 2 10mm M3 bolts, washers, and nuts each.
+6. Mount ducts using 2 10mm M3 bolts, washers, and nuts each.
 Washers are between the bolt head and hardboard.

    ![](img/21-mountWireDuct.jpg)\
    *fig 21.16*